On blow-up to the one-dimensional Navier-Stokes equations with degenerate viscosity and vacuum: Introduction

 for some real constants $a_0, b_0, \bar{u}_0 \in \mathbb{R}$, and $d>0$. \end{definition}

-Then the following theorem shows that an isolated mass group in initial data is a sufficient condition for the finite time singularity formation of the regular solutions. \begin{theorem} Let \eqref{78} and \eqref{66} hold.
-If initial data satisfy
+Then the following theorem shows that an isolated mass group in initial data is a sufficient condition for the finite time singularity formation of the regular solutions. \begin{theorem} Let \eqref{78} hold.
+Suppose that initial data $(\rho_0(x),u_0(x))$ satisfy \eqref{66} and